2200090041/azentrix-fullstack-task2/README.md

 The application provides secure user authentication, role-based access control, real-time collaboration using polling, task assignment, notifications, calendar integration, and project analytics, making it suitable for small teams and organizations.

-This project was developed as part of the Azentrix Digital Services Full Stack Developer Internship Program.

 ## Features

 ### User Management